jenkinsci/docker-agent/README.md

 * `latest`: Latest version with the newest remoting (based on `openjdk:8-jdk`)
 * `latest-jdk11`: Latest version with the newest remoting and Java 11 (based on `openjdk:11-jdk`)
 * `alpine`: Small image based on Alpine Linux (based on `openjdk:8-jdk-alpine`)
+* `latest-windows`: Latest version with the newest remoting (based on `openjdk:8-jdk-windowsservercore-1809`)
+* `latest-windows-jdk11`: Latest version with the newest remoting and Java 11 (based on `openjdk:11.0-jdk-windowsservercore-1809`)
 * `2.62`: This version bundles [Remoting 2.x](https://github.com/jenkinsci/remoting#remoting-2]), which is compatible with Jenkins servers running on Java 6 (`1.609.4` and below)
 * `2.62-alpine`: Small image with Remoting 2.x
 * `2.62-jdk11`: Versioned image for Java 11